zhangsq06/MMGraph/README.md

 # GraphPred
- GraphPred is a tool based on GNNs and coexisting probability for predicting TFBSs and find-ing motifs from ATAC-seq data.
+ GraphPred is a tool based on GNNs and coexisting probability for predicting TFBSs and finding motifs from ATAC-seq data.
 ## Step1 get your foorprints via the get_hint_tobias function, and return foorprints to the dir './tobias_footprint_bed/'
 CMD: python get_hint_tobias --bed bed_name --path current_dir
 ## Step2 obtain the bed file of foorprints,